JGCRI/gcam-doc/fusion.md

 }
 ```

 As you can see above the FilterSteps can be created manually or by using the utility `parseFilterString` to conveniently generate it for you by using a syntax _similar_ to XPath.
-Each filter step \[link to FilterStep section\] may contain a data name and a filter .
-Each filter \[link to Filter section\] contains a predicate \[link to predicate section\] and the predicate value.
+Each [filter step](#filterstep-objects) may contain a data name and a filter .
+Each [filter](#filter-objects) contains a [predicate](#predicates) and the predicate value.

 As mentioned above GCAMFusion finds a result that matches the search it will call `processData` and the user can get or set the value as appropriate for their needs: